 - 3.2.
-There was no formal review of the default investment strategy during the period as the Trustees were completing the implementation of changes following the last review. - 3.3.
-The Scheme had taken advice regarding the default investment strategy with a full review undertaken during 2021.
+There was no formal review of the default investment strategy during the period.
+The last formal review was undertaken and implemented in 2021, further detail below.
+The next triennial review was due for 2024, although given the imminent transfer of DC assets out of the Scheme, the focus will be on appropriate investment advice in regard to a bulk transfer. - 3.3.
+In 2021, the Scheme had taken advice regarding the default investment strategy with a full review being undertaken.
 A presentation of the investment recommendation advice was delivered by the investment consultant at a Trustee meeting on 26 April 2021 with the summary of the final advice being presented to the Trustees in a letter dated 13 July 2021.
 Further to this review it was agreed to implement a change to the default investment strategy under the Scheme. - 3.4.
 The review of the Old Default investment strategy and its performance took into account the historic performance of the Old Default as well as understanding the membership profile, fund sizes, contribution levels, investment, and benefit withdrawal patterns. - 3.5.
 The outcome of the review was to implement a new default investment strategy which takes a more diversified, 'multi-phase' approach and changing the expected retirement benefit to better reflect members' expected retirement behaviour, aiming to achieve a comfortable level of retirement income.
 More detail on the New Default is set out below. - 3.6.
-The implementation of the change to the default was completed in three tranches, in November 2021, March 2022 and June 2022.
-This was managed by Scottish Widows by way of rebalancing investments through the BAU process and in-day cash flows.
-Scottish Widows advised the Trustees that this kept the project as close to straight through processing as possible and therefore reduced out of market risks. - 3.7.
+The implementation of the change to the default was completed in three tranches, in November 2021, March 2022 and June 2022. - 3.7.
 Members close to retirement (i.e. within 5 years) were not transitioned to the New Default, although they had the option to do so.
 The Old Default will continue to be considered a default for the purposes of governance standards. - 3.8.
 Further details of the default are set out in the attached 'statement of investment principles' ("SIP") dated July 2022.
 This covers the investment policy in relation to the entire Scheme and records the details of the investment strategies, underlying funds and investment objectives. - 3.9.
 Over the period the Trustees and their professional advisers, Barnett Waddingham, reviewed how the funds under the Scheme (within the defaults and self-select options) performed against the investment managers' objectives and benchmarks at both Trustee meetings and via the formal investment monitoring reports.
+The investment monitoring reports take into account the membership profile as well as general market and manager developments.